Tennessee Titans vs. Houston Texans NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Texans stats and trends

-- The Texans have been underdogs by 10 points or more five times this season and have covered the spread twice.
+- This season, the Texans have just two against the spread wins in five games as an underdog of 10.5 points or more.

-- Houston has gone over the point total in 44.4% of its opportunities this year (four times in nine games with a set point total).
+- Houston's games this year have eclipsed the over/under in 44.4% of its opportunities (four times in nine games with a set point total).

-- The Texans have turned the ball over three more times (17 total) than the Titans have forced a turnover (14) this season.
+- The Texans have turned the ball over 17 times this season, three more turnovers than the Titans have forced (14).

 Home and road insights

-- At home this season, Tennessee is 3-2 against the spread and 4-1 overall.
+- At home this season, Tennessee is 4-1 overall and 3-2 against the spread.

-- This season, in five home games, Tennessee has gone over the total twice.
+- Tennessee has hit the over twice in five home games this season.

 - Houston has one win against the spread, and is 0-5 overall, on the road.

-- Houston has gone over the total once in five away games this year.
+- This year, in five away games, Houston has gone over the total once.

 Powered by Data Skrive.